SolarArbiter/SolarArbiter.github.io/data_model.md

 Aggregates have the following required parameters:

--   Name: Name of the Aggregate
+-   *Name* - Name of the Aggregate
--   Description: A description of the makeup of the Aggregate, e.g. all utility scale solar in ISO region
+-   *Description* - A description of the makeup of the Aggregate, e.g. all utility scale solar in ISO region
--   Timezone: IANA timezone of the site, e.g. Etc/GMT+8
+-   *Timezone* - IANA timezone of the site, e.g. Etc/GMT+8
--   Observations: A list of Observations that make up the aggregate
+-   *Observations* - A list of Observations that make up the aggregate

 ## Variables and Units
 {: .anchor}